intel/DTO/README.md

 synchronous offload model since these APIs have synchronous semantics.

 DTO library works with DSA's Shared Work Queues (SWQs).
 DTO also works with multiple DSAs and uses them in round robin manner.
-During initialization, DTO library can either auto-discover all configured SWQs (potentially on multile DSAs), or a list of specific SWQs that is specified using an environment variable DTO_WQ_LIST.
+During initialization, DTO library can either auto-discover all configured SWQs (potentially on multiple DSAs), or a list of specific SWQs that is specified using an environment variable DTO_WQ_LIST.

 DTO library falls back to using standard APIs on CPU under following scenarios: